 When the power goes out — whether it’s severe weather, a transformer malfunction or even a wayward squirrel — your internet-connected devices can be out of business for the outage duration.

-Power companies strive to keep their customers’ electricity on all the time using technology to automatically switch paths to re-route the power if a problem crops up.
+Power companies always strive to keep their customers’ electricity on using technology to automatically switch paths to re-route the power if a problem crops up.
 Still, some outages can result in homes and businesses being in the dark for hours.

 How much trouble it causes you depends on how much of your life is tied to the internet and online services.